Jung Dong-hwan: Screen debut, study abroad

-In 1978, Jung debuted in small screen with KBS drama Wild Geese.
-He earned Baeksang Award for New actor.
+Jung made his small screen debut in 1978 with the KBS drama "Wild Geese," where he showcased his acting talent.
+His outstanding performance in the drama earned him the prestigious Baeksang Award for New Actor.

 In 1981, he starred alongside Kim Hye-ja in director Kim Soo-yong's film Late Autumn, which was released in 1982.
+He made his mark as lead actor.

-Then in 1982, he flew to the United States to study acting at the Lee Strasberg Theatre and Film Institute, Los Angeles.
-To make a living he worked as cleaning service and cleaned buildings at night.
-In March 1985, He returned to small screen with TV Novel: The Sky at Daybreak.
+Then in 1982, he flew to the United States to pursue his passion for acting and enrolled at the renowned Lee Strasberg Theatre and Film Institute, Los Angeles.
+Determined to finance his education, he took on a range of jobs, including working as a nighttime building cleaner, to support his acting studies.

+In March 1985, he returned to small screen with TV Novel: The Sky at Daybreak.
 Followed by film Jung-kwang's Nonsense (1986), and A Top Knot on Montmartre (1987).
-Since then, Jung have been living without a break, going back and forth between TV, movies and plays.
+Since then, Jung have been living without a break, going back and forth between TV, movies and plays, notably in The Last Station (1987).

-He first played Vladimir in Samuel Beckett’s play Waiting for Godot in 1990.
-Although he was 41 years old, the pronoun of drama script was difficult.
-In October of that year, he performed the play in Beckett’s hometown of Dublin, Ireland.
-The local media The Irish Times published an article on the top right of the front page, saying, The altitude from the East was worth the wait.
+In 1990, he portrayed Vladimir in Samuel Beckett's play Waiting for Godot for the first time.
+Despite being in his prime at the age of 41, the iconic absurd play posed a formidable challenge.
+When he first saw the script, he wondered, "Why is this in Korean but so difficult to read?"
+It was only after repeated rehearsals that he truly grasped the essence of the work.
+In October of that year, he performed Waiting for Godot in Beckett's homeland of Dublin, Ireland.
+The local media, The Irish Times, published an article on the top right of the front page, stating, "The wait was worthwhile for the arrival of Godot from the East."

-Jung appeared more frequently in television, notably in The Last Station (1987), Three Kim Generation (1998), Winter Sonata (2002), Rustic Period (2002).
+Jung appeared more frequently in television, Three Kim Generation (1998), Winter Sonata (2002), Rustic Period (2002).
 In 2003 Jung acted the role of Edward Damson, famous English playwright, in the Korean premiere of Peter Shaffer's The Gift of the Gorgon.

 Immortal Admiral Yi Sun-sin (2004) and Freedom Fighter, Lee Hoe-young (2010).